Support Teach-in Opposing Detention of Migrant Children

 Join Us in Supporting Mandy Manning, 2018 National Teacher of the Year

 The Peace Corps Community for Refugees hosted a special event on October 9 in support of refugees and immigrants with the DC Forum at the New York University, Washington, D.C.
 Auditorium.
 Watch a recording of the live event here:

-Mandy Manning, National Teacher of the Year, will be our keynote speaker.
+Mandy Manning, National Teacher of the Year, was our keynote speaker.
 A Peace Corps Volunteer in Armenia and a veteran high school teacher in Spokane, WA, Mandy has become one of the nation's leading advocates in support of immigrant and refugee students in our public schools.
-Refugee and immigrant residents also will share their stories, and leaders from faith-based groups and other placement agencies will discuss successful ways all of us can mobilize local support for immigrants and refugees.
+Refugee and immigrant residents also shared their stories, and leaders from faith-based groups and other placement agencies discussed successful ways all of us can mobilize local support for immigrants and refugees.